floington500/MoleculeMaster/README.md

 ## Conclusion

 I hope you enjoy using Molecule Master as much as I enjoyed making it.
 Feel free to fork and modify the code to meet your needs.
-If you encounter any issues or have any suggestions, please let me know by raising an issue in my repository.
+If you encounter any issues or have any suggestions, please let me know by raising an issue under the repository.